 Home structure coverage pays for damage repairs.
 The types of damage that are covered are included in your policy, such as fire or lightning damage.

-Coverage for your personal belongings protects your belongings in the event they are stolen or damaged.
+Coverage for your personal belongings protects your belongings in the event they are stolen or destroyed.

 Liability protection is necessary in the event that someone is injured in your home.
 This coverage includes protection against third-party liability claims up to a specified amount.

-In the end, the right homeowner’s insurance policy for you depends on your needs.
+Do you have to have homeowners insurance?
+In the end, the right homeowners insurance policy for you depends on your needs.
 For example, if you live in an area likely to flood, you may need additional flood protection.